A Novel Computing Paradigm for MobileNetV3 using Memristor: Methodology

 \subsection{Memristor-Based Batch Normalization Module}

 The batch normalization module is extensively utilized in the MobileNetV3 network architecture to achieve both excellent accuracy and efficiency.
 The calculation method is as follows:

-where $x$ represents the original feature value, $E[x]$ is the mean, and $Var[x]$ is the variance, with epsilon serving as a small constant to prevent division by zero. $\gamma$ and $\beta$ are the learnable scaling and shifting parameters, respectively. $y$ is the output of the batch normalization module.
+where $x$ represents the original feature value, $E[x]$ is the mean, and $Var[x]$ is the variance, with epsilon serving as a small constant to prevent division by zero (refer to~\cite{ioffe2015batch}). $\gamma$ and $\beta$ are the learnable scaling and shifting parameters, respectively. $y$ is the output of the batch normalization module.
 Owing to the applicability of memristor crossbars for multiplication and addition computations, the batch normalization formula is segmented into three components: subtraction, multiplication, and addition operations.
 The converted formulas are as follows:

 In this circuit design, memristors and TIAs are employed to execute the batch normalization operation.
 Specifically, the subtraction part comprises four input ports and two memristors, with the output converted to voltage via TIA for subsequent multiplication operation.
 Addition is achieved like biasing in convolution operations.
 To minimize the use of op-amps in the design of the batch normalization module, a set of specific rules is followed. $V_b$ is set to a constant value of one.
 As shown in Figure 3(a), when the input value $\gamma$ is non-negative, the resistance values of the first set of memristors are sequentially set to (1, 0, 0, 1), facilitating the subtraction operation $(x-E[x])$.
 The resistance values of the second set of memristors depend on the sign of $\beta$.
 For positive $\beta$, the values are set to ($\left| \frac{\gamma}{\sqrt{Var[x]+\epsilon}} \right|$, 0, $\frac{1}{\beta}$); for negative $\beta$, they are set to ($\left| \frac{\gamma}{\sqrt{Var[x]+\epsilon}} \right|$, $\frac{1}{\beta}$, 0).
 As shown in Figure 3(b), in cases where $\gamma$ is negative, the first set of memristors is set to (0, 1, 1, 0) to achieve the subtraction operation $(E[x]-x)$, while the second set follows the same resistance value assignment as in the non-negative case.
 This approach effectively reduces the need for op-amps and enhances the overall efficiency of the batch normalization module.
+In the design of the batch normalization module based on memristors, the number of memristors and op-amps required are given by the following formulas, respectively:

+where $C$ represents the number of channels, while $N_{bm}$ and $N_{bo}$ denote the number of memristors and op-amps in the batch normalization module.